-Previous versions of FluxEngine required the user to make changes to the underlying software in order to use new or differently formatted sources of input data.
-This required additional (and time consuming) testing and verification after modifications were made, making FluxEngine less accessible to those unfamiliar to Python programming.
-Two features have been added in version 3.0 to address this issue: i) file pattern matching (through standard Unix glob patterns and custom date/time tokens, described fully in FluxEngineV3_instructions.pdf) allows input file name format and directory structure to be customised using the plain text configuration file, ii) optional pre-processing functions can be used to manipulate input data after the data have been read into memory.
-These features can be specified for each input variable in the configuration file and FluxEngine contains a selection of common pre-processing functions, such as unit conversions or matrix transformation of the input data.
-Additional custom pre-processing functions can be added and tested easily by the user without the need to modify the core FluxEngine software, through copying and then completing the Python template function provided within the source code (data_preprocessing.py).
-Storing the completed function into
+ble to those unfamiliar to Python programming.
+Two features have been added in version 3.0 to address this issue: (i) file pattern matching (through standard Unix glob patterns and custom date/time tokens, described fully in Flux-EngineV3_instructions.pdf) allows the input file name format and directory structure to be customised using the plain-text configuration file, and (ii) optional preprocessing functions can be used to manipulate input data after the data have been read into memory.
+These features can be specified for each input variable in the configuration file and FluxEngine contains a selection of common preprocessing functions, such as unit conversions or matrix transformation of the input data.
+Additional custom preprocessing functions can be added and tested easily by the user without the need to modify the core FluxEngine software, through copying and then completing the Python template function provided within the source code (data preprocessing.py).
+Storing the completed function into the data preprocessing.py file will then result in the custom preprocessing function being automatically available for use in any configuration file.